 - Admission is charged and advance ticket purchase is a necessity because they usually sell out.
 See below for more details.

 The Monterey Jazz Festival is held at the Monterey Fairgrounds, 2000 Fairground Road.
-It's just off Highway 1 (exit at Casa Verde).
-You can also get there via Highway 68 from Salinas (exit at Fremont and turn right on Casa Verde).
+It's just off CA Hwy 1.
+You can also get there via CA Hwy 68 from Salinas.

 A limited number of prepaid parking spots are sold in advance, or you can park in the daily lots for a fee.
 They're located on the west side of the fairgrounds.